 2.4 The school's plan is actively implemented, regularly evaluated, and revised as needed, attending not only to individual priorities but also to the plan's overall ability to help the school advance its mission.
-[NOTE: Standard 2.1 focuses on the planning process; 2.2 focuses on planning priorities; 2.3 focuses on the plan's content; and 2.4 focuses on implementing the plan.]

-SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by describing how the school's most recent strategic plan was engaged after it was adopted, including how the school's administrative leadership and/or governing body reviewed the progress of implementation.
+SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by describing how the school's most recent strategic plan was engaged after it was adopted, including how the school's leadership and/or governing body reviewed the progress of implementation.
 It should show how the school attended not only to the achievement of specific goals or outcomes but also the extent to which the plan as a whole has been effective, with examples of how the school has revised the plan as needed.
 The self-study report should also discuss how the school intends to engage in strategic planning in the near future (e.g., 2-4 years), including how it intends to utilize the learnings from the self-study process in the service of strategic planning.